Share Article

 Kittens need kitten-specific formula that is the closest nutritional match to their mothers’ milk.
 Every species’ milk varies in its composition of sugars, proteins, and fats, so not every animal’s milk is an acceptable substitute for another species.
 Many pet stores and veterinary clinics carry kitten milk replacement formulas and in a pinch, a 24-hour emergency clinic opens in a new tabmay be able to provide enough formula to get through the night.

 There are some homemade kitten formula recipes out there, but these should be analyzed with a healthy dose of scrutiny.
-Most have not been scientifically studied or evaluated to determine if they are safe and/or nutritionally balanced, and they are not definitely not intended for long-term use.
+Most have not been scientifically studied or evaluated to determine if they are safe and/or nutritionally balanced, and they are definitely not intended for long-term use.
 Avoid any recipes that include raw egg or unpasteurized milk as these can carry dangerous pathogens that could make a kitten sick.

 Get your kitten ready for feeding.